Missy has tried a new spell, unleashing zombies on Midnight Hollow…

 ‘You created zze voodoo shimmer.’

 ‘Sso why don’t I tap you?’

 Missy looks a little taken aback, but answers immediately.
 ‘Because I’m only the second born and my magic isn’t flowing as freely in my veins as a first born Grey witch!’

 ‘I sssee…’ Hecate walks away a few steps.

 Missy chirps, ‘But you should know that-’

-Hecate ponders Missy’s offer.
-There’s a lot of French shrugging going on behind her back…
+Hecate ponders Missy’s offer while there’s a lot of French shrugging going on behind her back.

 Missy interrupts the demon by clapping her hands.
 ‘So it’s settled then?’

-Granny tries to stare Missy out, but it doesn’t work.
+Granny tries to stare Missy down, but it doesn’t work.
 ‘Missy!’

 Hecate smiles an evil smile.
 ‘But I ssstill want my necklaccccce…’